CharlieBoyer/LibC/README.md

 **Welcome !** \
 As part of my IT studies, this is my personal library, build through my first year while I learn the C language.

-This lib containes some sub-libraries that used for specific projects other are more generical and serve as tools. \
+This _lib_ contains some sub-libraries that used for specific projects, and an other part are more generical and serve as tools. \
 Here are all available libraries :

 > Note : Some libraries are incomplete or still in progress